Software Guide3D Visualization

 Developer: Trimble Inc. | License: Free with Trimble ID (personal use) | Platform: Browser (Chrome, Firefox, Edge, Safari) SketchUp for Web is the browser-based version of the famously intuitive 3D modelling software, making it a fantastic entry point for conceptual design and architectural visualisation.
 It brings the core "push-pull" modelling experience directly to your browser, eliminating the need for any installation.
 Access is granted after creating a free Trimble ID, which also provides 10 GB of cloud storage via Trimble Connect, allowing you to work on your projects from any modern device with an internet connection.

 Core capabilities: SketchUp's push-pull modeling lets users extrude 2D shapes into 3D by clicking and dragging.
-The platform includes access to 3D Warehouse, a repository of over 4 million pre-made models (furniture, trees, vehicles, people).
+The platform includes access to 3D Warehouse, a large public repository of free pre-made models (furniture, trees, vehicles, people).
 Export formats include SKP, STL, OBJ, and FBX.
 The free web version supports LayOut for 2D documentation but does not include advanced rendering or extension support.

 Target users: Interior designers, architects, real estate professionals, hobbyists.
 SketchUp is particularly strong for conceptual design phases and quick spatial mockups.

-For those looking to get started, you can find a helpful tutorial on using SketchUp to ease your learning process.
-Once your model is ready, you can export it and use a service like Vibe3D to transform the simple design into a stunning photorealistic render.
+For those looking to get started, our beginner's SketchUp tutorial walks through your first model, and our guide on how to render in SketchUp covers turning it into a finished visual.
+Once your model is ready, you can export it and use a service like Vibe3D to transform the simple design into a photorealistic render.

 Website: https://app.sketchup.com/app